benjaminjellis/simpsons_cnn/README.md

 # simpsons_cnn

-This is a quick project to look at transfer learning to trian a model to classify pictures of Simpsons characters.
+This is a quick project to explore computer vision using a dataset of Simpsons characters.

-I took two apporaches:
+## Simple Classifier
-1) Using keras and tensorflow to add a classifer to the top of pretained resenet50 (~70% accuracy w/o fine tuning)
+First experiment is a simple classifier of images where only one character is present.
+I built a custom dataset where each character class contains 700 images.
+I utilised the kaggle dataset (linked above) and over / under sampled where aprropriate.

-2) Using fast.ai to add a classifier to the top of pretrained resent model (~90% accuracy in one cycle)
+The results from this can be found in simple_classification/classifier.ipynb